tari-project/rfcs/src/RFC-0122_Burning.md

 \tag{1}
 $$

+### Creation of burned output

+When creating the output, we need to be able to generate a Proof of Burn for the burned output.
+In the header, we already commit to each and every [UTXO] ever created.
+There already is a proof of the existence for this burned output, but this proof is only to the complete output and not just the commitment.

+To get around this, we enforce default values for most of the output except the version and commitment field.

+And the output, when burned, MUST have the following field values
+* Empty script,
+* Empty covenant,
+* and empty encrypted_value.

+The OutputFeatures MUST be set to the following values:
+* output_type must be set to Burned,
+* maturity must be 0,
+* metadata must be empty
+* and sidechain_features must be empty.

+If any of these are not set correctly for a burned output, the output should be dropped as an invalid transaction.

 ### Block propagation consensus rules changes

 When a block is received, a base node will typically check the following equation to ensure that the emission is correct: